 What are the CAPEX (Capital Expenditures) involved?

-What are the OPEX (Operating Expenditures)? – This comprises both direct and indirect costs.
+What is the OPEX (Operating Expenditures)? – This comprises both direct and indirect costs.

 What is the direct cost?

-Direct costs include labor, materials, inventory, production expenses, equipment/plant maintenance.
+Direct costs include labor, materials, inventory, production expenses, and equipment/plant maintenance.

 What is the indirect cost?